CCurl/c3/README.md

 - For example, the standard Forth IF/THEN is defined as follows:
     - : if (jmpz) c, here 0 , ; immediate
     - : then here swap ! ; immediate
-    - Since they are not built-in, I can change them if I want.
+    - Since they are not built-in, I can change them if I want by modifying core.c3.
 - Counted strings are also null-terminated.
-- The dictionary starts at the end of the CODE area and grows down.
+- The dictionary starts at the end of the MEM area and grows down.
-- The VARIABLE space is separated from the CODE space.
+- The VARIABLE space is separated from the MEM space.
-- The WORD length is defined by NAME_LEN (in c3.c) as 13 chars.

 ## Inline words
-In c3, an "INLINE" word is like a macro ... when conpiling INLINE words, c3 copies the contents of the word (up to, but not including the EXIT) to the target, as opposed to compiling a CALL to the word.
+In c3, an "INLINE" word is like a macro ... when compiling INLINE words, c3 copies the contents of the word (up to, but not including the EXIT) to the target, as opposed to compiling a CALL to the word.
 This improves performance and often saves space too (especially on a 64-bit system, where the CELL size is 8).
 Note that if a word might have an embedded 3 (EXIT) in its implementation (like in an address for example), then it should not be marked as INLINE.

 ## Bootstraping c3
 To bootstrap, c3 has a simple "machine language parser" that can create words in c3's "machine language".
 The keyword for that is "-ML-".
 For example, the c3 opcode for "return from subroutine" is 3, and "duplicate the top of the stack" is 12.
 So in the beginning of core.c3, I define my aliases for the opcodes, like this: